useR-2018/website/content/blog/interview-with-thomas-lin-pedersen.md

 put it on paper, and program it."
 So it's kind of nice.
 And it's a nice way to have an outlet for this creativity that I feel I have inside.
-That when I develop packages that are not purely kind of artistic or visual in the sense that it can still help me persuing that.
+That when I develop packages that are not purely kind of artistic or visual in the sense that it can still help me pursue that.

 And then I have all the stickers and logos, which is kind of my little vise of doing at least some graphic design, which I really enjoy.
 It's